Vyral/base-template/_posts/2019-05-23-what-buyers-and-sellers-must-know-about-closing-costs.md

 {% include youtube.html %}

-What are closing costs and what role do they play in the real estate process?
-I touched on all of this and more in my most recent interview.
+<p style="text-align: center;"><em>What are closing costs and what role do they play in the real estate process?
+I touched on all of this and more in my most recent interview.</em></p>

 I recently sat down for an interview with my friend Elizabeth, who wanted me to answer a few of her questions about a very important subject: closing costs.
 This is something I think many homebuyers are unclear on, so I’m excited to shed some light on the topic for all of you today.&nbsp;